-Wandering Component Tips to gather the correct information Ask follow-up questions to help determine if the customer's behavior is rational. definition of wandering For example, the customer opens the door leading to a busy street because he wants to walk to the bug stop and pick up his kids after ask ask at 2:00 bus stop and pick up his kids after school at 3:00 pm. pm.
-Ask, "Are his children currently attending school?"
-Are there safety concerns or risks involved Ask questions such as: What safety concerns, if any, are there for the customer or other people when this happens?
+Wandering Component Tips to gather the correct information Ask follow-up questions to help determine if the customer's behavior is rational. definition of wandering For example, the customer opens the door leading to a busy street because he wants to walk to the

+Is the customer going beyond the physical borders their environment between the custom have orientation bus stop and pick up his kids after school at 3:00 pm.
+Ask, "Are his children currently attending school?" concerns or risks Ask questions such as: What safety concerns, if any, are there for the customer or other people when this happens?
 How does the customer put himself at risk by doing this?
 What are the risks involved?
 Has he gotten hurt before due to this behavior?
 How does this risk his safety or the safety of others?
 Has there been police involvement due to this behavior?
-Is the customer Ask questions such as: going beyond the physical borders of their environment Does the customer ever succeed in leaving the house?
+Ask questions such as: physical borders of their environment Does the customer ever succeed in leaving the house?
 What does he do to leave?
 Where does he wander to?
 How far has he gotten when he attempts to leave the house?
 Does the customer have orientation or memory problems Review the orientation questions in the Functional Scores battery for information about the customer's level of orientation and the caregiver's judgment.
 Review medical records.
-Determine the intensity The information received about all Ask questions such as: of the intervention wandering interventions should What do you do in response to this behavior? be documented thoroughly in the How often do you respond that way?
+Determine the intensity The information received about all Ask questions such as: of the wandering interventions should What do you do in response to this behavior? be documented thoroughly in the How often do you respond that way?